 You often see indies going out of their way to help out other indies.
 It's a great environment to be a part of.

 at PAX, there does definitely seem to be much more organization happening between indie developers.
 It almost seems necessary to help us compete against the huge AAA game developers that are out there.

 Strangely, indie devs don't really look at each other as competitors.
 Instead, it's more of a "rising tide floats all boats" attitude, and you often see indies going out of their way to help out other indies.
 It's a great environment to be a part of.
+What's next?